 When Collingwood School chose Veracross as their new SIS provider, they prioritized findings to their original pain points: customer service, integration, and the user experience.
 Veracross was the only SIS that ultimately met and exceeded the needs of each department.

 The entire Veracross business model operates within a framework of service.
-Each customer interaction funnels through their technical support team or a dedicated account manager, resulting in lasting relationships and a deep working knowledge of each school’s unique challenges.
 As Collingwood researched references for each SIS provider, they quickly found satisfied Veracross customers around the globe.
 With a 97% customer retention rate, Veracross not only serves its customers but seeks to learn from them as well.
 In a software market too often driven by cost-reduction and shareholder profits, Veracross has a customer-centric business model.

 We believe in our product, but we would be foolish to think our product is perfect.
 That is why we so deeply value the relationships we develop with our customers.
 They are the best R&D team we could ask for.
 They let us know what works, what could be improved, and how we need to evolve.
 We are nimble enough to be able to listen to our customers and then work to improve our product accordingly.
 The trust we develop through this process is invaluable to both parties.